Sobhangh/IDP-Z3/docs/IDPLanguage.rst

 ------------

 The FO(.) language is used to create knowledge bases.
-An IDP source file contains an FO(.) knowledge base and instructions to perform tasks on it.
+An IDP-Z3 program contains an FO(.) knowledge base and instructions to perform tasks on it.
 It is made of the following blocks of code:

 vocabulary